dnhCL/Skills-Exercise---RA/README.md

 ## ⚙️ How to Run

 ### Multi-table Task (originally Stata)
-1. Navigate to `submission/stata/`.
+1. Navigate to `submission/notebooks/`.
 2. Open and run the notebook `stata_tasks_report.ipynb` in Jupyter.
+3. Outputs will be generated in `/submission/stata/output/`.

+### Python Task
+1. Navigate to `submission/notebooks/`.
+2. Open and run the notebook `python_tasks_report.ipynb` in Jupyter.
-3. Outputs will be generated in `stata/output/`.
+3. Outputs will be generated in `/submission/python/output/`.

+**Note** Change the data files path

 ### Name-Matching Task
 1. Navigate to `submission/python/`.